fuglaro/filet-wm/README.md

 # TODO

-* inbuilt launcher - update documentation and readmes, config docs (respects PATH order)
+* inbuilt launcher - update documentation
+* update gif with inbuilt launcher
 * Further cleanup like server grabbing, or xsync etc.
 * More controllable tiling layouts (per monitor): tilecolumn - arrary of fraction sizes, mintileheight - tiled windows are shrunk to fit all windows at this fraction of monitor height, tileheights - when room left, the min heights (in fractions), of sizable windows in the tiled arrangement.
 Any number of sizable windows allowed but dynamically respecting mintileheight.
 * Clearer easier setup of filetwm on its own. - e.g: setup instructions that make the help page work. helps with st install, man page install. etc.